AwaisIsane/portfolio-site/src/app/projects/posts/intro2.md

 ---
-title: "Spaces vs. Tabs: The Indentation Debate Continues"
+title: "Spaces vs. Tabs: The Indentation Debate Continues 2"
 publishedAt: "2024-04-08"
+weight: 200
 summary: "Explore the enduring debate between using spaces and tabs for code indentation, and why this choice matters more than you might think."
 ---